 What is Tikvah Online Academy?

 For many years, Tikvah has advanced its mission through a wide variety of residential seminars and summer programs.
 Tikvah Online Academy brings this kind of learning—with small classes, master teachers, and spirited discussions—to an even larger number of students through live, online seminars of 12-15 students.
-We will have three trimesters throughout the 2020-21 academic year, in the fall, winter, and spring.

 Like our residential programs, Tikvah Online Academy seeks to offer the highest-level learning on Jewish culture and civilization, the history and heroes of Israel, the future of American democracy, the fight against anti-Semitism, and the principles of a free economy and free society.